stoplightio/spectral/docs/getting-started/rulesets.md

 # Spectral Rulesets

-Rulesets are a container for collections of rules.
-These rules are taking parameters, and calling functions on certain parts of the JSON object being linted.
+Rulesets are collections of rules, in a YAML or JSON file.
+These rules are taking parameters, and calling functions on certain parts of another YAML or JSON object being linted.

-## CLI Usage

-To get a general overview of the CLI usage, please refer to the dedicated [documentation page](./cli.md)

-When you run the `spectral lint my-document.json` CLI command, Spectral will automatically apply the built in OpenAPI v2 or v3 ruleset if appropriate.

-To customize the rules that are applied, create a `spectral.yml` in the same directory that you are running the `spectral lint` command from and it will automatically be used.

-## Ruleset Examples

-Spectral currently support ruleset files in both `yaml` and `json` formats.

 ### Adding a rule

-Add your own rules under the `rules` property in your `spectral.yml` ruleset file.
+Add your own rules under the `rules` property in your `.spectral.yml` ruleset file.

-**.spectral.yml**

 ```yaml
 rules: